amitmse/in_Python_/Neural Network/README.md

 ## Activation Function:

-	Activation Function converts input into output and also known as Transfer Function.
+	Activation Function converts input into output.
+It takes the decision of whether or not to pass the signal to next and known as Transfer Function.
+Without activation functions the NN will only produce a linear output.

 	Some examples: SIGMOID, RELU, LEAKYRELU, TANH, SOFTMAX, CUBE, ELU, RRELU, HARDSIGMOID, HARDTANH, IDENTITY,
 			RATIONALTANH, SOFTPLUS, SOFTSIGN,